ai4os/ai4-docs/source/howtos/train/index.rst

 .. grid:: 1
     :gutter: 3

-    .. grid-item-card:: :fas:`brain;fa-lg sd-mr-2`  Train a model
+    .. grid-item-card:: :fas:`brain;fa-lg sd-mr-2`  Train a model in standard mode
-        :link: dashboard
+        :link: standard
         :link-type: doc

+        Learn how to train a model in standard mode.

+    .. grid-item-card:: :fas:`brain;fa-lg sd-mr-2`  Train a model in batch mode
+        :link: batch
+        :link-type: doc

-        Learn how to train a model with the Dashboard.
+        Learn how to train a model in batch mode.

     .. grid-item-card:: :material-outlined:`hub;1.5em`  Run a federated learning training
         :link: federated